chrishough/my-configurations/guides/build.md

 54. Set the osx calendar to display 14 days in week view via `defaults write com.apple.iCal "n days of week" 14`.
 55. Setup `OSX Messages` for all accounts.
 Verify non-apple users too.
 56. In `System Preferences` under `Notifications` set `do not disturb` from 12:00AM to 11:59PM.

-56. Install Haystack Software's [Arq](https://www.arqbackup.com/download/) backup software, and configure it to hook up to S3.

-67. Setup the `Today` Panel.
+57. Setup the `Today` Panel.
   ![workstation](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20180414/workstation/osx-notifications-panel.png)
+58. Install Haystack Software's [Arq](https://www.arqbackup.com/download/) backup software, and configure it to hook up to S3.

+> If this is a migration of an existing computer, now is the time to bring over each folder and back them up to a new S3 bucket with a new IAM user, and new bucket policy.
+Once all of the files have been updated, reformat the old machine and sell it.

-68. Setup the `Finder` Panel.
+59. Setup the `Finder` Panel.
   ![workstation](https://github.com/chrishough/my-public-data/raw/master/my-configurations/20180414/workstation/osx-finder-panel.png)